 Community Solar: What You Should Know

-Not all Australians can take full advantage of using renewable energy because, among other things, they may rent their homes, have shaded roofs, have too small roof spaces to support economically effective solar PV generation, or live in shared apartment buildings with shared roof space.
+Not all Australians can take full advantage of using renewable energy because, among other things, they may rent their homes, have shaded roofs, have too small roof spaces to support economically effective solar PV generation, or live in shared apartment buildings with shared roof spaces.

 Community solar is a group of communities that engages, invests, operates, and earns the rewards of energy efficiency, or a renewable energy project, based on a common interest or geographical location.